 estate.
 And that is not taking into account the fact that

 the sequestration was non licit in the first place, or that the

 second most senior judge in Scotland Lord Ross had said in my

-appeal before him that Sheriff Scott was wrong at
+appeal before him that Sheriff Scott was wrong at my trial for

-sequestration, before upholding my appeal.
+before upholding my appeal.